 5G is the fifth generation of mobile networks, and it’s expected to be up and running by 2020.
 It's going to make surfing and streaming faster than ever, and will change our online lives for the better, But before we delve even deeper, let’s start at the beginning…

 A new generation of mobile networks has been introduced roughly every 10 years since 1G in 1981.
 2G appeared in 1991, 3G in 2001 and 4G was standardised in 2012.

-5G is going to connect us to the whole internet of things, not just our mobile devices.
+5G is expected to succeed 4G in the next couple of years, and will connect us to the whole 'internet of things', not just our mobile devices.
 And it’ll make us feel like we’re always connected, whether we’re in a city centre or half way up a mountain.
 For 5G to do all this for us, it’s going to have to be a lot faster than 4G.
 But that’s not a problem.

 How fast will 5G be?

 4G’s download speeds are roughly the same as fibre-optic home broadband, at around 30-40Mbps.
 5G will go well beyond that.

 It's expected that 5G will be 100 times faster than 4G.
 Fast enough to download a HD film almost instantly, in other words.